Human and AI Perceptual Differences in Image Classification Errors: Quantifying Perceptual Differences

-The human agreement is a metric to evaluate human consensus on a task given multiple annotations.
+Human agreement is a metric to evaluate human consensus on a task given multiple annotations.
 A higher agreement level implies less ambiguity and easier judgment.
-We calculate inverse entropy using CIFAR-H because it provides 50 labels per image, enough to calculate agreement.
+We calculate entropy using CIFAR-H because it provides at least 47 labels per image, enough to calculate agreement.

 \textbf{Analysis:} We calculated human and machine performance under different human difficulty levels, then aggregated results as shown in Figure~\ref{Evidence 102} (c,d).
 Both human and machine performance strongly correlate with annotation time and human agreement.
-Here we draw the conclusion that machines will struggle with cases that humans find difficult.
-While this is apparently in contrast to our findings using machine difficulty to partition tasks, it does not contradict those results.
-Machine and human difficulty metrics result in different partitions, and the statistics of these partitions are simply different.
+Here, we conclude that machines will struggle with cases humans find difficult.
+While this result contrasts our findings using machine difficulty to partition tasks, it does not contradict those results.
+Machine and human difficulty metrics result in different partitions, and the statistics of these partitions are different.

-\subsection{Sensitivity of the results}
+\subsection{Sensitivity of the Results}

 Comparing human and machine classifiers, we have found that machines are more similar to other machines and that humans have different statistics.
-It is possible that this result comes from using the same training data for all machine classifiers, or alternately from using the same vision backbone on all classifiers.
-To understand whether this is the cause we conduct further experiments to provide variation to the machine classifiers during the training phase.
+This result may come from using the same training data for all machine classifiers or, alternately, from using the same vision backbone on all classifiers.
+To understand whether this is the cause, we conduct further experiments to provide variation to the machine classifiers during the training phase.

-To insure fairness in this test we created a balanced test set to reduce the bias potentially caused by a majority of correct cases.
+To ensure fairness in this test, we created a balanced test set to reduce the bias potentially caused by the majority of correct cases.
 A balanced set is a subset randomly selected from the test set, which includes half correct and half incorrect answers.
-To measure the similarity of two classifiers, we used \textit{Matching percentage on a balanced set} as the numerical metric, which is defined as $\frac{P(A|B) +P(\overline{A}|\overline{B})}{2}$ for two sets $A, B$.
+To measure the similarity of two classifiers, we used \textit{Matching percentage on a balanced set} as the numerical metric, defined as $\frac{P(A|B) +P(\overline{A}|\overline{B})}{2}$ for two sets $A, B$.